dweymouth/supersonic/README.md

 Download the latest release for your operating system.
 If you prefer to build from source, **or there is no release build currently offered for your OS/architecture (Apple silicon Macs)**, then see below.

+**Mac OS (Intel)**: Unfortunately the release build mistakenly did not bundle all dependencies.
+(See issue [#87](https://github.com/dweymouth/supersonic/issues/87)) You must have python 3.10 (a dependency of one of the mpv dependencies) installed via homebrew.
+If the app still does not run due to an unsatisfied dependency, installing mpv via brew will ensure all dependencies are present.

+- `brew install python@3.10` (install brew at https://brew.sh if not alreay on your system)

 **If you are on Linux** you must have libmpv installed on your system.
 On apt-based systems, run `sudo apt install libmpv-dev` if it is not already installed.
 The Windows and Mac release builds bundle the mpv dependencies.

 ## Build instructions (Ubuntu)